 30 Now Simon’s mother-in-law was lying sick with a fever; and immediately they *spoke to Jesus about her.

-31 And He came to her and raised her up, taking her by the hand, and the fever left her, and she waited on them.
+31 And He came to her and raised her up, taking her by the hand, and the fever left her, and she began waiting on them.

-32 When evening came, after the sun had set, they began bringing to Him all who were ill and those who were demon-possessed.
+32 Now when evening came, after the sun had set, they began bringing to Him all who were ill and those who were demon-possessed.

 33 And the whole city had gathered at the door.